EzeOnoky/Project-Base-Learning-11/README.md

 For a better understanding of Ansible playbooks – [watch this video from RedHat](https://www.youtube.com/watch?v=ZAdJ7CdN7DY) and read this [article](https://www.redhat.com/en/topics/automation/what-is-an-ansible-playbook).

-## STEP 6      **UPDATE GIT WITH THE LATEST CODE**
+## STEP 6 - UPDATE GIT WITH THE LATEST CODE

 Now all of the directories and files are in the local machine(our computer) and we need to push changes made locally to GitHub.

-Ideally, We will be working within a team of other DevOps engineers and developers where collaboration is a key component.
-GIT helps us collabrate in a DevOps team .
+Ideally, We will be working within a team of other DevOps engineers and developers where collaboration is a key component. **GIT helps us collabrate in a DevOps team**.
 In many organisations there is a development rule that do not allow to deploy any code before it has been reviewed by an extra pair of eyes – it is also called "Four eyes principle".

 Now we need to raise a **pull request** for the prj-11 branch we created and the branch peer reviewed and merged to the **main** branch.

-### 6A Commit your code into GitHub
-video 1:00 -
+### 6A - COMMIT CODE INTO GITHUB

-Firstly, list all the files you are yet to committed/sent over to GIT using below...
+Firstly, list all the files you are yet to committed/send over to GIT using below...

 `git status`

 ![11_20A](https://github.com/EzeOnoky/Project-Base-Learning-11/assets/122687798/3d75920f-5000-4012-a869-777cd21debe3)